ryanstull/ScalaNullSafe/README.md

 # ScalaNullSafe

-The purpose of this macro is to provide a quick, easy, readable/writable, and efficient way to make code null-safe in scala.
+The purpose of this library is to provide a quick, easy, readable/writable, and efficient way to do null-safe traversals in Scala.

 [![Scala CI](https://github.com/ryanstull/ScalaNullSafe/actions/workflows/test.yml/badge.svg)](https://github.com/ryanstull/ScalaNullSafe/actions/workflows/test.yml)